ChristianLG2/Christian_Lira_online_resume/docs/index.md

     * Supervised the creation and betterment of class structure for 3 Levels in TESOL for the institution.

 `2018-2020`
-__Church of Jesus Christ of Latter Day Saints Service Missionary__: Mexico Pachuca and Utah Orem Missions
+__Church of Jesus Christ of Latter Day Saints Service Missionary__: Utah Orem Mission and Mexico Pachuca Mission

 `2017-2018`
 __Administrative Secretary__, Centro de Ingles Personalizado (CIP) Mexico